 1. Consider calling a "Good Catch"... something like HSE Observations" instead to incentivize the action

 Perhaps you may want to consider a more proactive mechanism in which employees can report unsafe conditions, acts as well as near misses in one place.
 By focusing on HSE Observations you could very well reduce the number of near misses.

 I have used the term “HSE Observations” before and developed forms that would allow employees to highlight the category and describe what they have seen.
 From experience, the majority of the findings are likely to be unsafe conditions, followed by unsafe acts and then the avoiding of a near miss because of the observation.

 Many organizations may also see the unsafe act category as a part of their behavioural safety programs and may want to consider other methods of capturing that particular data.

-2. If you really need to incentivise something, incentivise the act of doing an HSE observation before a near miss occurs
+2. If you really need to incentivize something, incentivize the act of doing an HSE observation before a near miss occurs

-We must always remember that incentives best work as a reward for a behaviour, not for a result.
+We must always remember that incentives best work as a reward for a behavior, not for a result.

 3. Train everyone within the company to understand the categories of reporting

 Employees must understand the differences between accidents, near misses, unsafe acts and unsafe conditions early on when joining the organization.
 This will allow the company to receive much better information on the at-risk activities or areas within its premises.

 Explaining the categories must be one of the essentials of any company's general health and safety or Induction training.
 This element of the training must include everyone from junior staff all the way to the company CEO.